-- 20 The General Assembly should enable localities to help communities deal with criminal issues by: - 1. expanding state and local cooperative efforts in neighborhoods and localities, - 2. promoting additional prevention and intervention programs to deal with youth who may adopt a violent way of life, and - 3. granting localities more flexibility to handle problems of abandoned and blighted structures.
+The General Assembly should enable localities to help communities deal with violence and terrorism issues by:

+- 1. Reducing the accessibility of weapons by criminals and persons with mental illness that present a risk of harm to themselves or others, - expanding state and local cooperative efforts in neighborhoods and localities, - 3. promoting additional prevention and intervention programs to deal with youth who may adopt a violent way of life, and - granting localities more flexibility to handle problems of abandoned and blighted structures.